rern/RuneOS/README.md

 **Option 3: USB drive only**

-- Set boot bit on Raspberry Pi (if not done yet)
+- Set boot bit on Raspberry Pi (if not already set)
-	- 3 and 2 v1.2 only
 - 3+ already set
-	- 4 not yet supported
 - Micro SD card can still be used to boot if inserted.
 ```sh
 # on RuneAudio
 echo program_usb_boot_mode=1 | sudo tee -a /boot/config.txt